ONSgeo/sdg-11-3-1/README.md

 ### Considerations
  - wihotut the third time period, this wouldnt work. if you dont have a third data set a null dataset can be put in that wont calcualte and results but the first time period will be calcualted as normal.
 - shouldn't use division with logs (even thought the UN say to). in log space, division and subtraction are the samebut the subrtraction is safer for undefined values.
 -  the code is unreadbale and could be in more functions.
+-  Assumed data formats - if they're not used and better ones are found, changes to the methods will be required.
+-  manmade coverage does acocunt for upwards building.